dockersamples/global-2018-hol/beginner-linux/part-one.md

 3030c9c91e12        alpine              "/bin/ash"                2 minutes ago       Up 14 seconds                        distracted_bhaskara
 ```

 Notice this time that our container instance is still running.
 We used the ash shell this time so the rather than simply exiting the way /bin/sh did earlier, ash waits for a command.
-We can send a command in to the container to run by using the `exec` command, as follows:
+We can send a command into the container to run by using the `exec` command, as follows:

 ```
 docker container exec <container ID> ls